KarmaKatDev/Ren-Py-dynamic-animation-frames/README.md

 ├── script.rpy              # Your main script (uses animations)
 └── images/
-    ├── animation 1/          # Animation folder (can be any name) │   ├── f1.png            # does not literally have to be f1, f2, etc. it reads the frames in alphabetical order │   ├── f2.png
+    ├── animation 1/          # Animation folder (can be any name) │   ├── f1.png            # does not literally have to be f1, f2, etc.
+    │   ├── f2.png            it reads the frames in alphabetical/numerical order
     │   └── ...
     └── animation 2/          # Another animation folder
         ├── f1.png